krig/little-things/README.md

 regard, and my version of the code would end up being a whole lot cleaner in Python.

+edit: Updated to use lambdas and return instead, plus added a Python implementation to show what I meant by the previous paragraph.

 [sm]: http://www.sandimetz.com/
 [yt]: http://youtu.be/8bZh5LMaSmE